Validation of the DESI-DR1 3x2-pt analysis: scale cut and shear ratio tests: Combined-probe methodology

 where $r_p$ and $r_\pi$ are the transverse and line-of-sight separations between galaxy pairs, and $r_{\pi,\mathrm{max}}$ is the upper bound of the integration along the line-of-sight direction.
 We apply Equation~\ref{eq_galclus} as a sum over line-of-sight separation bins, and estimate $\xi_{gg}$ using the Landy-Szalay estimator \citep{1993ApJ...412...64L}:

 where $DD$, $RR$, and $DR$ are the normalized number of galaxy-galaxy, random-random, and galaxy-random pairs within bins of projected separation $r_p$ and line-of-sight separation $r_{\pi}$.

 We perform the projected correlation function measurement in 15 logarithmic separation bins in the range $0.08 < r_p < 80 \, h^{-1}$Mpc, where we will later exclude small separations which present modelling difficulties, as discussed below.
 We adopt $r_{\pi,\mathrm{max}} = 100 \, h^{-1}$Mpc for our analysis.
+This choice is larger than redshift-space distortion (RSD) offsets, such that Finger of God (FoG) effects do not significantly affect the $w_{\rm p}$ measurement.
+As we discuss below, we also apply a minimum projected separation cut in the clustering analysis, which serves to remove non-linear RSD effects.
 As discussed by \cite{SvenDESI}, our correlation function measurements include weights which compensate for target selection systematics, spectroscopic incompleteness and fibre collisions \citep{2025JCAP...07..017A}.

 The final 2-point correlation we consider is galaxy-galaxy lensing, which we quantify as the average tangential shear of background galaxies in source samples $j$ around foreground galaxies in lens samples $i$ as a function of angular separation, denoted by $\gamma^{i,j}_t(\theta)$.
 Our galaxy-galaxy lensing measurements using DESI lens galaxies and KiDS, DES and HSC source samples are described by \cite{SvenDESI}, and briefly summarised below.
 We use an estimator that combines the catalogues of source galaxies ($\mathrm{s}$), lens galaxies ($\mathrm{l}$), and an unclustered (random) lens catalogues ($\mathrm{r}$) that shares the same selection function as the lens galaxies: